 Reinforcement learning from human feedback raised the quality bar for all annotation work.
 RLHF doesn’t just need correct labels - it needs nuanced human judgment about which AI response is more helpful, more accurate, or more safe.
 That judgment requires training, calibration, and subject-matter depth.

-The result is a growing premium for annotation quality over annotation quantity.
-The most valuable annotators aren't the fastest ones.
-They're the most accurate and most consistent.
+A growing premium for annotation quality over annotation quantity has taken hold.
+Most valuable annotators aren’t the fastest ones.
+They’re the most accurate and most consistent.
 For recruiters, that shifts screening criteria from throughput metrics toward quality indicators - a fundamentally different evaluation framework than what most hiring processes are designed around.

 How Can Recruiters Source Annotation Talent?